Nasze metody

 SUPERVISED LEARNING

-Methods based on the input information and the final effect and searching for relationships between them (regression and classification methods such as linear and logistic regression, support vector machines, decision trees, Bayesian classifiers, multilayer neural networks, and image analysis).
+Methods based on input information and the final output, and on searching for relationships between them (regression and classification methods such as linear and logistic regression, support vector machines, decision trees, Bayesian classifiers, multilayer neural networks, and image analysis).

 UNSUPERVISED LEARNING

-Methods using only input information (without the final effect), searching for relationships, similarities, and differences between the analyzed objects (e.g. cluster analysis, neural networks and self-organizing maps, principal component analysis, extraction-maximization algorithms).
+Methods that use only input information (without a final outcome/label) and look for relationships, similarities, and differences between the analyzed objects (e.g., clustering analysis, neural networks and self-organizing maps (SOM), principal component analysis (PCA), and expectation–maximization (EM) algorithms).

 MOLECULAR DOCKING AND VIRTUAL SCREENING